Engaging and empowering senior managers to provide space for strategic action.

 This case study has been used in “The Field Guide to the 6Ds: How to Use the Six Disciplines to Transform Learning into Business Results” published by Wiley.

 Steve Connolly was Cape plc’s UK Onshore Regional Director.
 His solutions focused approach and highly experienced senior management team have delivered significant business growth in recent years.
 However, success and growth bring new challenges and Steve was conscious that more and more of his time was being demanded for problem-solving in the business alongside his management team.
 When this reached 80% of his personal available resource he took swift action and discussed the matter with his HR Director, Alex Spence, and consequently with the team at Primeast.
 It was decided that the solution was to run CAPEability, a series of talent-focused leadership workshops where senior managers would be encouraged to free up a further 30% of Steve’s time to allow him to spend half his time on strategic thinking and key commercial activity.

-Primeast designed a programme comprising an initial two-day think-tank in March 2010 where the senior managers built on Steve’s vision to co-create a strategy for growth and a plan to tackle blockages and maximise opportunities.
+Primeast designed a programme comprising an initial two-day think-tank where the senior managers built on Steve’s vision to co-create a strategy for growth and a plan to tackle blockages and maximise opportunities.
 In addition, the senior managers embraced significant personal development, including an assessment of their leadership styles, mental toughness and of their personal talents and strengths (using Primeast’s Talent Liberation methodology).
 At the end of the two days, the senior managers had a clear way forward and committed to a number of high-value personal actions to add measurable value to the business by playing to their respective strengths.

 The end result for Steve is that he has progressed his aims and grown capacity in his business.